-As of June 30, 2013 and December 31, 2012, the Company has \$103,132 and \$120,573, respectively of finished goods inventory.
+As of September 30, 2013 and December 31, 2012, the Company has \$14,919 and \$120,573, respectively of finished goods inventory.

-During the quarter ended June 30, 2013 the Company determined that it was in its best interest to no longer pursue the marketing and production of two of its initial products, including The Kruncher.
-It will however continue to attempt to sell its current inventory of those products.
+During the nine months ended September 30, 2013 the Company determined that it was in its best interest to no longer pursue the marketing and production of two of its initial products, The Kruncher and the Xsize sandal.
 In accordance with the authoritative guidance of the Financial Accounting Standards Board, assets held for sale are reported at the lower of the carrying amount or fair value less any costs incurred to sell those assets.
-As of June 30, 2013, the Company has written off \$11,459 of its inventory to cost of goods as it anticipates having to sell it at below cost.
+As of June 30, 2013, the Company had written off \$11,459 of its inventory to cost of goods as it anticipated having to sell it at below cost.
+As of September 30, 2013, the Company sold its remaining inventory of The Kruncher for \$14,717 below cost.
+In addition, the Company further impaired its inventory of the Xsize sandal \$19,221 to cost of goods.